entzik/status-machina/README.md

 final Machine<States, Events> updated = instance.sendEvent(Events.E23);
 ```

-Remember the state machine is an immutable data structure.
+The state machine is an immutable data structure.
 Any atempt to mutate its internal state will create a new version of the machine.
-Once you sent the event, the reference to the old version of the machine, the one you sent your event to, must be discarded.
+As such, sending an event to a machine instance will create a new instance that will reflect the new state.

 When sending an event to the machine you can also specify a custom parameter.
 This parameter will be consumed by the associated transition action and post transition action.
 The event parameter can be of any type and is purely transient, the machine will never hold on to it.